nguyentanphu/FlirtingApp/readme.md

 - Cloudinary integration for uploading images
 - Custom exceptions for each layers.
 - Unify exceptions errors message with ExceptionMiddleware
+- Simple, focus on intention of the code.
+- Design with SOLID principals in mind.
+- Separation of concerns.

 ## How to run